From Wikipedia, the free encyclopedia.

 120 g of butter or lard

 a sachet of baking powder (dose for 1/2 kg)

 Place the flour, baking powder, a pinch of salt, and sugar in a heap on a pastry board.
-Pour in the center the grated zest, two eggs, and one yolk and gradually add the alchermes, avoiding letting the liqueur come into contact with the eggs.
+Pour in the center the grated zest, two eggs, and one yolk, and gradually add the alchermes, avoiding letting the liqueur contact the eggs.
 Knead everything for a few minutes.
 Then add lard or butter and knead until the dough is soft.
 Pour into a buttered doughnut mold and bake at 180 °C for about half an hour.
 Remove from the oven and, in the meantime, whisk the remaining egg whites with a pinch of sugar.
 Arrange the whipped egg whites on the cake’s surface and sprinkle with a sprinkling of colored sprinkles.
 Put back in the oven, turned off, so that the meringue firms up and retains its white color.

 Regional Recipe from Umbria

 Production area Perugia